EmperorYP7/IIITR-IEEE-Website/README.md

 Wait till all dependencies are installed.

-4. `npm cd ..`
+4. `cd ..`

 5. `npm run dev`

-This will run the Express server at `localhost:5000` and the React development server at `localhost:3000` concurrently.
+This will run the Express server at `localhost:4000` and the React development server at `localhost:3000` concurrently.
 API calls will be directed to and from port 5000.

 6. Enjoy!